arces-wot/sepatools/README.md

 ![alt text][engine]

-There are several implementations SPARQL endpoints and the number of public available ones is increasing.
+There are several SPARQL endpoint implementations and the number of online SPARQL endopoints is increasing.
 The SEPA can be locally evaluated using one of them, like [Virtuoso](https://virtuoso.openlinksw.com/dataspace/doc/dav/wiki/Main/VOSSparqlProtocol), [Fuseki](https://jena.apache.org/documentation/serving_data/) or [Blazegraph](https://wiki.blazegraph.com/wiki/index.php/Main_Page) just to name a few.
 The current implementation has been tested on Blazegraph.

 :coffee: [SEPA Engine](build/SEPAengine.jar) :coffee:

 ## SEPA APIs - including Application Design Pattern (ADP) libraries
-If you want to save your time, reuse your components and contribute to the community, please follow this pattern:
+If you want to save your time, reuse and share components and contribute to the community, please follow this pattern:

 ![alt text][pattern]